jsenv/core/docs/coverage/coverage.md

 It will execute tests and generate `root/coverage/coverage-final.json`.

-3. Do something with the `coverage.json`
+3. Do something with `root/coverage/coverage-final.json`.

+At this point you have a `root/coverage/coverage-final.json` file.
+You can pass it to a code coverage tool and get valuable information from it.<br />

-It's important to know that `coverage.json` format is the one introduced by `instanbul`.<br />
+It's important to know that `coverage-final.json` format comes from `instanbul`.<br />
 — see [istanbul on github](https://github.com/gotwarlost/istanbul)

-But at this point you generated `coverage.json`, so what?<br />
-You can use any code coverage tool you like to do whatever you want with that `coverage.json`.<br />

-There is one use case documented for now: uploading `coverage.json` to `codecov.io` to make it part of a continuous integration strategy.<br />
+The most valuable things to do with that file is to feed it to some code coverage tool during your continuous integration script.
+I have documented one of them named `codecov.io` but you can integrate with pretty much anything else.<br />
 — see [uploading coverage to codecov.io](./uploading-coverage-to-codecov.md)

 ## `cover` options